-Warren root collar weevil is a beetle that is indigenous to coniferous forests in North America.
-It extends throughout most of the forested areas in Canada, from Newfoundland to coastal British Columbia and into the southern part of the Northwest Territories and the Yukon.
+Warren root collar weevil occurs in the coniferous forests of North America.
+It extends from Newfoundland to coastal British Columbia and into the Northwest Territories and the Yukon.

-Warren root collar weevils are dark in colour, relatively large (13.0 mm and 13.7 mm long for males and females, respectively) and flightless.
+Warren root collar weevils are dark in colour, relatively large (about 13.5 mm long) and flightless.

-The hosts of the Warren root collar weevil include most pine and spruce trees native to Canada, as well as some exotic species, but lodgepole pine, jack pine (Pinus banksiana) and white spruce (Picea glauca) are preferred.
-White spruce and black spruce (Picea mariana) are usually attacked if they occur intermixed with lodgepole pine.
-Less frequent hosts include western white pine (Pinus monticola), and Engelmann (Picea engelmannii) and Sitka (Picea sitchensis) spruces.
+The hosts of the Warren root collar weevil include most pine and spruce trees native to Canada.
+Lodgepole pine, jack pine and white spruce are preferred.
+White spruce and black spruce are usually attacked if they occur intermixed with lodgepole pine.
+Less frequent hosts include western white pine, and Engelmann and Sitka spruces.

-Oviposition occurs from late May to early September with a peak oviposition period in July.
 The larval stage causes the most damage, and is the most easily identified indicator of an attacked tree.
 The larva is a white legless grub with a brown head capsule.
-The larval stage is parasitic on the live host tree, feeding in below-ground galleries present in the bark and cambial tissues of the root collar and roots, sometimes causing extensive damage.
-It is only when the weevil girdles the complete circumference of the tree that host mortality occurs.
+The larval stage doesn't always kill the tree, but feeds in below-ground galleries present under the bark of the root collar and roots.
+It's only when the weevil girdles the complete circumference of the tree that host mortality occurs.

 Pitch exuded by an attacked tree is mixed with particles of the chewed off bark and soil to create a protective covering, which looks pinkish-brown when fresh and eventually hardens into a black mass.
 Weevil-attacked trees are easily recognizable by the presence of this protective covering below the soil surface at the base of the tree or on major roots.

 Tree mortality can occur if one or more larvae completely girdle the tree.
 Young plantations with small-diameter trees have the highest risk of mortality.
-Weevil attacks are most evident on 5-20 year old trees.
+Weevil attacks are most evident on 5 to 20 year old trees.
 Severely affected trees of this age class exhibit above-ground growth reduction and decreased root diameter growth.